-- 1. The resource cost for any observation is also dependent upon the ecliptic latitude of a target - 2.
+- 1. The resource cost for any observation is also dependent upon the ecliptic latitude and exposure time of a target - 2.
 The constraint refers to the number of days a target can remain within the declared roll angle constraint.
 This can be estimated using the PRoVis tool available on the Proposer Webpage. - 3.
 Determined by the monitoring interval, tolerance, and largest exposure time of observation in series

 - 4. Determined by (Time Interval for Group/Total Duration of Observations in Group) - 5.
-Equivalent window of roll range for which no pointing adjustment is needed.
+A baseline cost that is factored into the overall RC.